NNPDF/pineappl/docs/cli-reference.md

   the central LHAID.
 For example, `14000` would select the same PDF set as `CT18NNLO` and `14001` corresponds to `CT18NNLO/1`.

+Finally, it is possible to re-label PDF sets by adding `=label` to the specification.
+This is particularly helpful when plotting predictions with multiple PDF sets.
+For example, `NNPDF31_nnlo_as_0118_luxqed=NNPDF31luxQED` instructs to use the the PDF set `NNPDF31_nnlo_as_0118_luxqed`, but it would be called `NNPDF31luxQED`.

 ## `REMAPPING`: Remapping parameter specification

 This section specifies the `REMAPPING` parameter of `pineappl remap`.